General Standards of Conduct

 Employees are expected to maintain the highest degree of professional behavior.
 All harassment or discrimination by employees is strictly prohibited.
 Further, harassing or discriminatory behavior of non-employees directed at College employees or students also is condemned and will be promptly addressed.

-Discrimination also includes harassment.
+Discrimination also includes harassment based on a protected trait.
 Harassment may be based on a person’s race, color, national or ethnic origin, sex, sexual orientation, gender identity or expression, marital status, disability, religion, veteran status, age or any protected status.
-It includes a wide range of abusive and humiliating verbal or physical behaviors that are directed against a particular person or persons.
+It includes a wide range of abusive and humiliating verbal or physical behaviors that are directed against a particular person or persons because of a protected trait.
 In some cases, the conduct may be such that it is clear that it is directed against a particular person or persons, even though the person(s) may not be explicitly identified.

 Examples of unacceptable behavior include, but are not limited to, the following: